wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 The `global.css` file located in the `org.wso2.carbon.ui_<version-name>.jar/web/admin/css/         `
-directory, determines the styles of the Carbon framework.
+directory determines the styles of the Carbon framework.
 You can edit this file as per your own requirement.
 Alternatively, you can apply a completely new stylesheet to your framework instead of the default `global.css`stylesheet.